 The Life Aquatic with Steve Zissou

 The team aboard the majestic research vessel ‘Belafonte’ is fearlessly led by oceanographer and documentarian Steve Zissou (Bill Murray).
-His latest project is one driven by the scientific purpose of revenge.
+His latest project is one driven by the less-than-scientific instinct of revenge.
 Zissou is determined to hunt down and destroy the mysterious ‘Jaguar Shark’ that devoured his best friend, Esteban du Plantier.
-Joining him on the mission is polite Southern gentleman, Ned Plimpton (Owen Wilson) who believes Zissou to be his father, and an intrepid reporter chronicling the voyage, Jane Winslett-Richardson (Cate Blanchett), who is pregnant with her married boss’s child.
+Joining him on the mission is polite Southern gentleman Ned Plimpton (Owen Wilson), Zissou's estranged wife Eleanor (Anjelica Huston), German first mate Klaus Daimler (Willem Dafoe) and intrepid, heavily pregnant reporter Jane Winslett-Richardson (Cate Blanchett).
 Love triangles, fistfights, and pirate attacks ensue.

-Who could resist those trademark red beanies and the pyjama-style sky-blue crew uniforms?
 This is the hippest high seas adventure you’ll ever embark upon.
-Wes Anderson’s style of oddball humour via deadpan delivery is at its best here, and with Murray captaining the ship, you can’t go wrong.
-The Life Aquatic is also a sweetly sad meditation on mortality, manhood and triviality.
-The soundtrack, composed by Mark Mothersbaugh (of Devo) is typical of Anderson; a highlight of which are the David Bowie songs played on acoustic guitar and performed in Portuguese by Pelé dos Santos (Seu Jorge), the ship’s safety expert.
+Who could resist those trademark red beanies and sky-blue crew uniforms?
+Wes Anderson’s oddball sense of humour and deadpan delivery are at their best here and, with Murray captaining the ship, you just can’t go wrong.
+The Life Aquatic also happens to be a sweetly sad meditation on mortality, manhood and human triviality.
+The soundtrack, composed by Devo's Mark Mothersbaugh, is of typical Andersonian quality; a highlight of which are the acoustic David Bowie covers performed in Portuguese by Pelé dos Santos (Seu Jorge), the ship’s safety expert.

 - Cast: Anjelica Huston, Bill Murray, Cate Blanchett, Owen Wilson